Urban Theological Institute

 UTI Certificate Programs in Church Leadership and Christian Ministry

 The non-credit Certificate Programs in Church Leadership and Christian Ministry are designed for clergy and church leaders to enhance their skills in the area of the certificate.
 The programs are spread out over two academic years.
 Each participant who successfully completes a seminar will receive a certificate in the specific area of the seminar.
 Participants who complete all seminars will receive a certificate in church leadership.
+Seminars are held at either the LTSP campus or our new location, St. Paul’s Baptist Church in West Chester, Pennsylvania!

 In addition to the Black Church concentration and the certificate program, UTI provides occasions for the general public to share in the life of theological education.
 The major event organized by UTI is the annual Preaching With Power series.
 Celebrating its 30th anniversary in 2012, Preaching With Power has brought to Philadelphia, for a week each March, the finest in African American preaching.
 This series is hosted both on the seminary’s campus and in congregations in the community.
 The UTI celebrates its founding each fall with the UTI Lecture and Worship Celebration, featuring an outstanding scholar and preacher from the African American church.
 Proceeds of the Celebration benefit the Wright Chair endowment.